August 29 – September 7, 2022 | 4th edition

 Call for applications: Closed

 The Summer School Films in Venice and Filming Venice is an initiative of Venice International University, in partnership with its member universities Ca' Foscari, Iuav, Tel Aviv, Waseda, Ludwig-Maximilians-Universität, and Exeter, organized to coincide with the 79th International Venice Film Festival.

 The aim is to combine film theory and practice, applying them to representations of Venice, through a multidisciplinary and multicultural approach, reflected both in the composition of the faculty and the student body.
-The first week, students will be introduced to the history, culture and anthropology of Venice and its relation to visual media.
+In one part of the program, students will be introduced to the history, culture and anthropology of Venice and its relation to visual media.
 They will be offered basic notions of film analysis and film-making theory.
-The second week, will be devoted to film-making practice.
+The other part will be devoted to film-making practice.
 Students will be encouraged to develop a team project on Venice: a film, which will be screened and collectively discussed and analyzed at the end of the Summer School.
 Deserving projects will be screened at the Ca' Foscari Short Film Festival in 2023.

 Scientific Coordinators and Faculty

 Nitzan Ben-Shaul, Professor of Film and Television, Head of the Digital Media Program, Tel Aviv University

 Sally Faulkner, Professor of Hispanic Studies and Film Studies, University of Exeter, Member of the VIU Academic Council